SURFnet/certificates-bcp/dialogue.md

 > Ok, so how would I do that?

 Simple.
-What I send you are a message plus a signature.
+What I send to you are a message plus a signature.
 The signature is nothing but an private-key-encrypted version of the message.
 If you use my public key to decrypt the signature, you obtain the original message.
 By comparing the message with the decrypted signature you can authenticate the message.

 > Wow.
 I'm starting to see what you mean.
 The message and the decrypted signature should be the same, right?